 But without a cadre of doctrinally-unified bishops or a Pope determining sans question what is legitimate outside of keeping the basic tenets of the faith, Islam is more open to challenges of legitimacy and interpretation.
 For Muslims, religious authority has little consensus but is instead “scattered among a host of smaller, competing, though exceedingly powerful clerical institutions.”14 And Mohammad explicitly said that no intercessor was either necessary nor permitted between a man and Allah, a claim not echoed until thousands of years after the formation of the Church, by Martin Luther.

-Another challenge came in the 21st century from Osama bin Ladin, following in the tire-treads of Hezbollah’s suicide bombers.
-And his claim was harder to discredit because there is no true sole authority, and no Core State, to discredit it.
-There are several respected learned clerical councils, however they are not able to pass dictatorial edict like the Pope and only able to, ironically, present a democratic condemnation of any one interpretation of Islam.
+Another challenge came in the 21st century from Osama bin Laden, following in the tire-treads of Hezbollah’s suicide bombers.
+And his claim was harder to discredit because there was no true sole authority, and no Core State, to discredit it.
+There were several respected learned clerical councils, however they are not able to pass dictatorial edict like the Pope and only able to, ironically, present a democratic condemnation of any one interpretation of Islam.

 The book of martyrdom has been reopened by modern Islamic extremists who seek to use it to spread their interpretation of faith, a version which cannot be concretely condemned by any authoritative religious council that holds the same sway Christian authorities do.
-Nor was there a Core State in the Muslim world which might lead its people and the rest of the Muslim-Arab world away from bin Ladin.
-And when the reopened book of martyrdom was thrown at the Marines outside Beirut it “dominated media headlines for weeks, consumed Western national leaders for months, and encouraged terrorist groups from Hamas to the Tamil Tigers to al-Qaeda to adopt this method of attack.”14.5
+Nor was there a Core State in the Muslim world which might lead its people and the rest of the Muslim-Arab world away from bin Laden, and when ISIS emerged to pick up his mantle they simply continued on towards the same ends.
+So when the reopened book of martyrdom was thrown at the Marines outside Beirut it “dominated media headlines for weeks, consumed Western national leaders for months, and encouraged terrorist groups from Hamas to the Tamil Tigers to al-Qaeda to adopt this method of attack.”14.5

 What Mohammad would say about recent reemergence of suicide-martyr operations is, for reasons just explained, debated by parties who don’t see themselves as regulated by any religious authority and who bring their own ideas to the concept of being a Muslim.